229 West 97th Street

 After the initial meeting, I will email to you a ceremony based on our discussion.
 Typically we will write back and forth a number of times until the ceremony is exactly what you want.
 We may also meet one or more times after that to get better acquainted and for further discussion.
 I like to feel that I have a real connection with each couple.
 That way the ceremony is more meaningful for everyone.

-On the day of the wedding I will arrive at least 45 minutes to an hour before the ceremony start time, to check on everyone and to make sure that the sound system is working and that ritual items are set up.
+On the day of the wedding I will arrive at least 45 minutes before the ceremony start time, to greet everyone and to make sure that the sound system is working and that ritual items are set up.
 I also use this time to get to know the families and to see that any ceremony participants are comfortable with their roles.
 I may also use this time to sign a ketubah and/or wedding license.

 I generally wear a white robe and a prayer shawl, but this is up to the couple.